 Abbots Bromley Sports Association (ABSA) is a registered charity borne out of a vision by villagers, to provide a beautiful, 13 acre, sports and recreational space (including a brand new community Clubhouse) for residents of Abbots Bromley and the surrounding areas.

 The whole of the community and its institutions have been involved from inception to the present day.
 This includes the parish council, local schools, church, British Legion, youth club, scouts as well as the main sports clubs.

-The brand new Clubhouse will be built in 2022-23 and this will be your place for socialising and celebrating.
-Everyone is welcome, whatever age, background or level of skill to come to make new friends, meet old ones or just to take in the beautiful, natural surroundings.
+Now that the funds have been raised to complete Phase II Groundworks we can crack on with planning and building the new Community Clubhouse.
+This will be your place for socialising and celebrating.
+Everyone is welcome, whatever age, background or level of skill to come and make new friends, meet old ones or just to take in the beautiful surroundings.

 Governance & Structure

 ABSA was established in 2014 by the Chairman of the village Cricket Club, Football Club and the Junior Football Club and is governed and managed by volunteers and residents of the local community.

 In 2014 the ABSA Board of Trustees was established, with legal responsibility for the Charity.
 The Board makes strategic decisions, ensuring the charity objectives are met, risk is managed and there is full financial control.
 The Trustees continuously monitor and evaluate the aims and objectives in relation to our purpose and our constitution.

 The Operations Committee reports to the Trustee Board and these skilled people manage the logistics of the project.
 This Committee includes surveyors, accountants and others, who provide their time for free, who work with the appointed architect and deliver the project.
 There are three subgroups:

 This subgroup is tasked with leading the fundraising drive for ABSA.
 From planning & hosting events, to liaising with sponsors.

 This subgroup is tasked with ensuring financial control for ABSA.